Metal Machine Music

-Metal Machine Music (subtitled *The Amine β Ring) is the fifth studio album by American rock musician Lou Reed.
-It was recorded on a three-speed Uher machine and was mastered/engineered by Bob Ludwig.
+Metal Machine Music (subtitled *The Amine β Ring) is the fifth studio album by the American rock musician Lou Reed.
 It was released as a double album in July 1975 by RCA Records, but taken off the market three weeks later.
-A radical departure from the rest of his catalog, Metal Machine Music features no songs or recognizably structured compositions, eschewing melody and rhythm for modulated feedback and noise music guitar effects, mixed at varying speeds by Reed.
-Also in 1975, RCA released a Quadrophonic version of the Metal Machine Music recording that was produced by playing it back both forward and backward, and by flipping the tape over.
+A radical departure from the rest of his catalog, Metal Machine Music features no songs or recognizably structured compositions, eschewing melody and rhythm for layers of feedback and distortion at various speeds.
+A quadraphonic version of the album was produced by playing the recordings both forwards and backwards simultaneously.

-The album cost Reed his reputation in the music industry and has generally been panned by critics since its release.
+While the album sold 100,000 copies on release, it quickly became the most returned album in RCA's history, leading them to pull the record from distribution.
+The album cost Reed his reputation in the music industry and was panned by critics.
 Simultaneously, it opened the door for some of his later, more experimental material.
 In 2008, Reed, Ulrich Krieger, and Sarth Calhoun collaborated to tour playing free improvisation inspired by the album as Metal Machine Trio.
 In 2011, Reed released a remastered version of Metal Machine Music.

 Style

-A major influence on Reed's recording, for which he tuned all the guitar strings to the same note, was the mid-1960s drone music work of La Monte Young's Theatre of Eternal Music, whose members included John Cale, Tony Conrad, Angus MacLise and Marian Zazeela.
-Both Cale and MacLise were also members of Reed's band the Velvet Underground (MacLise left before the group began recording).
+A major influence on Reed's recording, for which he tuned all the guitar strings to the same note, was the mid-1960s drone music of La Monte Young's Theatre of Eternal Music, whose members included John Cale, Tony Conrad, Angus MacLise, and Marian Zazeela.
+Both Cale and MacLise were also members of Reed's band the Velvet Underground, though MacLise left before the group began recording.
+The Theatre of Eternal Music's just intonation harmonies, sustained notes, and loud amplification influenced Cale's subsequent contributions to the Velvet Underground.

-The Theatre of Eternal Music's just intonation harmonies, sustained notes, and loud amplification influenced Cale's subsequent contribution to the Velvet Underground in his use of both unconventional harmony and feedback.
-Recent releases of works by Cale and Conrad from the mid-sixties, such as Cale's Inside the Dream Syndicate series (The Dream Syndicate being the alternative name given by Cale and Conrad to their collective work with Young) testify to the influence this mid-sixties experimental work had on Reed years later.

-In an interview with rock journalist Lester Bangs, Reed stated that he "had also been listening to Xenakis a lot."
-He also claimed that he had intentionally placed sonic allusions to classical works such as Beethoven's Eroica and Pastoral Symphonies in the distortion, and that he had attempted to have the album released on the RCA Red Seal classical label.
+In a contemporary interview with rock journalist Lester Bangs, Reed stated that he "had also been listening to Xenakis a lot."
+He claimed that he had intentionally placed sonic allusions to classical works such as Ludwig van Beethoven's Symphony No. 3 and Symphony No. 6 in the album, and that he had attempted to have it released on the RCA Red Seal classical label.
 He repeated the latter claim in a 2007 interview.

+Metal Machine Music was engineered and mastered by Bob Ludwig.